Discover the Abrolhos Archipelago: Refuge for Humpback Whales and Marine Biodiversity

 Arquipélago de Abrolhos - Mar de Abrolhos10:23

-Abrolhos Archipelago – Characteristics, geography and tourism
+Abrolhos Archipelago – Characteristics, Geography and Tourism

-5 species of turtles found in Brazil
+5 species of sea turtles found in Brazil

-1. Santa Bárbara
+1. Santa Barbara

 2. Siriba Island